aws-powertools/powertools-lambda-python/docs/utilities/streaming.md

 description: Utility
 ---

-The streaming utility handles streaming data from AWS for processing data sets bigger than the available memory.
+The streaming utility handles datasets larger than the available memory as streaming data.

 ## Key Features

-* Simple interface to stream data from S3, even when the data is larger than memory
-* Read your S3 file using the patterns you already know when dealing with files in Python
-* Includes common transformations to data stored in S3, like gunzip and CSV deserialization
+* Stream Amazon S3 objects with a file-like interface with minimal memory consumption
+* Built-in popular data transformations to decompress and deserialize (gzip, CSV, and ZIP)
 * Build your own data transformation and add it to the pipeline

 ## Background